kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 one of its members, you would see the message print.
 Although an initialization message is not very useful, there are several good reasons to use an initialization block.
 One such reason is to perform a query to obtain some data for the session.
-4-11.
-Granting the Ability to Create and Execute Stored Programs Problem
+## 4-11.
+Granting the Ability to Create and Execute Stored Programs
+Problem
 You want to grant someone the ability to create and execute stored programs.
-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-81
 Solution
 To grant the ability for a user to create a procedure, function, or package, you must log in to the database with a privileged account and grant the CREATE PROCEDURE privilege to the user.
 Here’s an example: